SergiAsins/PracticeOOP/src/README.md

-🏎️ Race (Inheritance and Polymorphism)
+git 🏎️ Race (Inheritance and Polymorphism)
 📋 Project Overview
 This project simulates a race between different types of vehicles using Object-Oriented Programming (OOP) principles in Java.
 We focus on inheritance and polymorphism to allow each vehicle type—like Car, Motorbike, and Truck—to share core characteristics while having unique behaviors.
 This project is part of the Factoría F5 Programming and Cloud Computing Bootcamp (AWS/re-start), focusing on Java development.